 How to Create a Twitch Stream Team

-Note: Partners can have a total of two Twitch team requests, though anyone can belong to as many teams as they wish.
+Note: Partners can have two Twitch team requests, though anyone can belong to as many teams as they wish.

 Step 1: Go to Twitch’s Contact Support page to request a Team.